14 tutorials to make paper roses, free template

 Paper roses from tissue paper

-Click here to find the tutorial and template to make tissue roses
+Click here to find the tutorial and template to make tissue paper roses

 Yes, you see it right, the flowers are made from packaging tissue paper.